 What is Laser Iridotomy?

-Laser peripheral iridotomy is a surgical procedure that restores the flow of aqueous humor (clear eye fluid that gives eyes shape and nutrients) for people with angle-closure glaucoma.
+Laser peripheral iridotomy is a surgical procedure that restores the flow of aqueous humor for people with angle-closure glaucoma.
+Aqueous humor is the clear fluid in your eye that gives it shape and nutrients.

-Angle-closure glaucoma, also called narrow-angle glaucoma, occurs when there is a sudden blockage of the drainage angle located between the iris (colored part of the eye) and cornea (clear protective outer layer).
+Angle-closure glaucoma occurs when there is a sudden blockage of the drainage angle located between the iris and cornea.
+It’s also called narrow-angle glaucoma.

 Symptoms of acute angle-closure glaucoma include: